 On most party nights, there are additional add-on experiences for Mickey’s Not So Scary Halloween Party.
 Disney’s Not So Spooky Spectacular Dessert Party has both a seated terrace viewing and a garden plaza viewing option.
 In both cases, an hour before Disney’s Not So Spooky Spectacular, guests can check in to this dessert party and enjoy some truly unique Halloween-themed pastries, cheeses, fruit, ice cream and other ghoulish goodies as well as a variety of beverages.

-Our 10¢ on the matter is that these add-on experiences are great if you are a regular guest at Mickey’s Not So Scary Halloween Party and you’re looking to try something new.
+Our 10¢ on the matter is that these add-on experiences could be worthwhile if you are a regular guest at Mickey’s Not So Scary Halloween Party and you’re looking to try something new.
 However, if it’s your first (or third, fifth or seventh) time visiting, there are so many other things to experience in the night (see our point about dining reservations above).
 Add it to the Disney bucket list and then hope you get to it eventually.

 Almost all of the attractions are available to guests during the party (subject to change, as always).
 We try to experience as many attractions as we can during the 4pm-7pm hours so we can try and get to many of the other experiences in the park.

-That being said, in 2018, Disney added some attraction overlays to certain rides and we’re excited to see that they’ve come back again this year.
+That being said, since 2018, Disney has been adding some attraction overlays to certain rides and we’re excited to see them come back this year.

 The Mad Tea Party and Space Mountain both have new lighting, soundtracks and special effects to create a new way to experience the ride.
 This year, the Monsters Inc. Laugh Floor treat trail will give guests an opportunity to interact with the cast of monsters as they try to learn about Halloween in the human world.